Skip to article frontmatterSkip to article content

 def call(self, **kwargs: Value = {}) -> 'CallBlockOperation'

-Create a CallBlockOperation to call this BlockValue.
+Create a CallBlockOperation against this block.

 CallBlockOperation [source]